rubenhortas/rubenhortas.github.io/_posts/2024-10-13-git-dotfiles.md

 ### Pros

-* We will have only the files related to the current machine
+* We will have only the files related to the current machine.

 ### Cons

 * Management can get a little complicated

   If we make a change to a file that we want to push to other machines, we will have to do it manually on the other branches.
   If we create a file on one machine that we want to have on other machines, we will have to do it manually or propagate it with git to the other branches.

 * Branch switching

   If you change branches, while your aren't in the computer branch, your links will break.
 So, If you need to switch branch, for whatever reason, it's better to clone the repository in another location.

-## The StreakyCobra approach
+## The "StreakyCobra" approach

 This is the better approach?
 Why?
 Look a this name, how can it not be the best with that name?